vipickering/vincentp/_posts/2017-03-30-better-automated-testing.md

 I run text linting in a separate script.
 Writing is subjective so it shouldn't fail the build.

 My [text-lint config](https://github.com/vipickering/vincentp/blob/master/.textlintrc) is on GitHub and a list of tech terms validated against on the blog in [this Gist](https://gist.github.com/vipickering/73c14510fd40b0ec4ba6b5c5d323bee4).

+Running bash scripts such as this  will catch fixable problems.
+Leaving you free to ponder over the trickier issues that need attention.